 Students can not take more than one Directed Studies with the same supervisor.

 The student must perform a sufficient amount of work to justify the credit hours in the course, which is normally a minimum of three hours per week for each credit hour.
 The student is also expected to meet with the instructor on a regular basis (i.e., weekly or biweekly meetings).
 In addition, the student is required to submit a substantial written report on material covered in the course (i.e., essay, literature review, annotated bibliography, research report).

-The minimum entry requirements are a B (3.0) average in upper division coursework and at least 60 accumulated credits.
+The minimum entry requirements include the following: Completion of PSYC 201, PSYC 210, at least 60 accumulated credits, an upper division GPA of at least 3.0.
 Students may not register themselves for a Directed Studies course.

-2. Email the application form and your advising transcript to the Psychology Undergraduate Advisor (email@example.com) before second week of classes.
+- Email the application form and your advising transcript to the Psychology Undergraduate Advisor (email@example.com) before the first week of classes.

 The course proposal must specify all requirements for the course (reading list, assignments, basis on which the grade will be assigned).
 Before approving the course, the Chair of the UGSC will ensure that the course meets standards he or she believes are acceptable in the department.
 Disagreement between instructors and the Chair of the UGSC will be resolved by the Chair of the Psychology Department.
 Students and faculty are advised to make their arrangements for the course well in advance.

 The Psychology Undergraduate Advisor will register the student in the course when both the instructor and the Chair of the UGSC have approved the application.

 There is a maximum number of Research Engagement and/or Directed Studies courses students can use for their program:

 - PSYC Minors/PSYC Joint Majors/Major with ABA - a maximum of 3 units can be used from Research Engagement or Directed Studies courses.